 There are two types of installment loans.
 Ones that are seen to have higher risks of default.
 And ones that are low risk.

 Student loans fall into the high-risk category of installment loans.
-The reason is, they are one of the most common loans borrowers default on.
+The reason is, they are one of the most common no credit check loans borrowers default on.
 Student loans aren’t backed by collateral, so there isn’t a treat of the borrower losing something they don’t want to lose if these loans become past due.

 A type of loan that is safe or low risk is a mortgage.
 In many cases, something like bonds, stocks, or cars are used as collateral.